 - Bug spray

-- Waders and wading boots (for wading trips)
+- Waders, wading boots, wading staff (for wading trips)

 - Wet wading shoes/clothes (for float trips)

 - Don’t forget the snacks.

 Fishing is fishing – we don’t sell catching.
 We sell a great experience on the water, developing fishing skills, increasing our anglers knowledge, and working hard to provide a great day on the water.
 If the weather or waters are un-fishable then we look for alternatives on a case by case basis.
 We will certainly not be fishing if the weather is dangerous and we can look to rebooking at that point.